GlennMey/A3DSOverthrow/README.md

-# Default settings and editing.
+# Default settings and editing

-Server name: Overthrow version v0.7.5.3 hosted by Github; change this in (Overthrow/Server.cfg)
+Server name: `Overthrow version v0.7.5.3 hosted by Github;` change this in (Overthrow/Server.cfg)

 Remember to add your IP's for your dedicated HC machines if needed (This is not needed for if you are using the same machine for both server and HC's.)